-To sum up, Von Neumann chains ramify and suffuse infinitely.
-These chains lead to a multitude of different Universes, that one is bound to think of as being parallel to our Universe.
-No need for any wave-function collapse mechanism that would fix the experimental result in one of two final possibilities, because all intermediate possibilities get their own Universe.
+Therefore, there is no need for any wave-function collapse mechanism that would fix the experimental result in one of two final possibilities, because all intermediate possibilities get their own Universe.
 They all get realised and the Von Neumann chain is not interrupted.
 In the end, there are as many Universes, parallel the ones to the others, as ramifications undergone by the wave-function.

-A variant of this interpretation posits that the state vector ramifications are no longer realised in a `multi-world' production, but are realized in the observers own minds, while observers own states themselves get entangled to the other states of the Von Neumann chain.
-Within one and the same Everett interpretation of Quantum Mechanics, these two variants may be regarded as reminiscent of the long {\textit{epistemological-vs-ontological}} issue concerning the wave-function status \cite{wavefunction}.
+A variant of this interpretation posits that the state vector ramifications are no longer realised in a `multi-world' production, but are realised in the observers own minds, while observers own states themselves get entangled to the other states of the Von Neumann chain.
+Within one and the same Everett interpretation of Quantum Mechanics, these two variants may be regarded as somewhat reminiscent of the long {\textit{epistemological-vs-ontological}} issue concerning the wave-function status \cite{wavefunction}.

 Now, what does all this amount to, in consideration of the cat's affairs?
-Clearly, one cannot help agreeing that Everett's interpretation is most appealing to the animal, which can freely escape to a better world in which radio-active atoms remain excited, while hammers fall down on flasks without breaking them, not to speak of entanglement to tortuous physicists minds.
+Clearly, one cannot help agreeing that Everett's interpretation is most appealing to the animal, which can freely escape to a better world in which radioactive atoms do not decay, while hammers fall down on flasks without breaking them, not to speak of entanglement to physicists' tortuous minds.
 With Everett, one can therefore hope that the cat of Mr. Schr\"odinger is now purring in one of these better worlds.

-However if one opens the box, either a dead or a live cat is found, and this, whatever the number of times the experiment is run.
+However, if one opens the box, either a dead or a live cat is found, and this, whatever the number of times the experiment is run.
 And in this way one can see dramatically enough that Everett's parallel worlds do not seem to offer a safe escape from the terrible alternative.